ArkEcosystemArchive/docs-legacy/docs/tutorials/core/plugins/how-to-interact-with-events.md

 ---
-title: How to interact with events
+title: "How to Interact With Events"
 ---

-# How to interact with events
+# How to Interact With Events

 [[toc]]